 What type of clothing should I pack?

 An outer, waterproof layer is the most important part of your Antarctic gear.
 We recommend a waterproof jacket with hood, waterproof pants and gloves, as well as a warm hat.
 All ships will provide rubber Wellington boots for shore excursions.
 Layers are key in Antarctic weather, as conditions change quickly.
 Fleece or thermal clothing is also recommended.
-We can provide you with a complete packing list upon request.
+You can read more about what to pack for your expedition here.

 Can I rent waterproof gear?